 - SOAP Notebook

 All eligible students who successfully complete the WAFA to WFR Bridge course will receive WMA International’s Wilderness First Responder certification including anaphylaxis, and BLS/Healthcare Provider-Level CPR or equivalent.
 All WMA International certifications remain valid for three years.
 This certification can be used to challenge the DOT First Responder Exam, which is at the discretion of the local or state EMS authorities.
-The course is registered for 36 hours of continuing education credit through the CAPCE
+The course is registered for 36 hours of continuing education credit at the First Responder level through CAPCE.

-Within three years, graduates may recertify by completing a Wilderness Advanced First Aid, retaking the Bridge (WAFA to WFR), or completing the Open Recertification course.
+Within three years, graduates may recertify by retaking the Bridge (WAFA to WFR), or completing the WFR Recertification course.

 Students will have access to the pre-course assignments 2-4 weeks prior to course.
 Students should complete the study guide in preparation for the course.
 It was designed to familiarize students with the essential points in the curriculum.
 Instructors will collect it at the beginning of the course but it will not be figured in to the final grade.